-We are now offering COVID-19 testing with results in within 3 days at all Exer Urgent Care locations.
+We are now offering COVID-19 testing with results in within the next day at all Exer Urgent Care locations.
 Testing is only available for patients who have been screened and received a testing referral from one of our providers through VirtualCare by Exer or at one of our clinics.
 We understand how important it is to get results back fast – to both our patients and communities.

 Exer has provided COVID-19 testing for at-risk patients, based on guidance from the CDC and LA County Public Health Officials, since the start of the pandemic.
 Since that time we’ve also been working diligently to source a testing solution that will deliver results in a shorter amount of time.